stillnessflowing/sv/README.md

-# Repository for the Swedish Translation of Stillness Flowing
+# Swedish Translation of Stillness Flowing